EasyEyes/remote-calibrator/README.md

 #### Others

-- `.gazeLearning([Boolean])` WebGazer use a regression model to always learn and update the model based on the assumption that one would always look at the point where curser makes interaction.
+- `.gazeLearning([Boolean])` WebGazer uses a regression model to always learn and update the model based on the assumption that one would always look at the point where curser makes interaction.
 However, in a psychophysics experiment, participants may not always look at the place where they click or move the cursor.
 Thus, `greedyLearner` option is set to `false` by default so that the tracker stops learning after calibration period.
 But you may also turn it on (or off if needed) again with this function.
 - `.showGazer([Boolean])`
 - `.showVideo([Boolean])`
 - `.showFaceOverlay([Boolean])`